 It is important for restaurants and bars to have a strong social media presence as it allows you to gain feedback and insight from your customers, engage in direct conversations with them and increase awareness of your brand.
 People may subconsciously recognise your restaurant due to one of their friend’s Facebook check-ins, and with that in mind, you should ensure that you have an effective social media identity.

 Bonus pro tip:

 Having customers check in on Facebook might also help you identify them on Twitter.
 Twitter is a far more open and conversational platform so you can find and engage with them.
 Some friendly banter might encourage another visit or a TripAdvisor review!

 Want to know more about how to make your restaurant stand out on social media?
-Give us a call on 0121 631 1838 or send us a message.
+Send us a message.